ncatlab/nlab-content/pages/16346.md

 =--

 #### Principal bundles and Higher geometry
+ {#PrincipalBundlesAndHigherGeometry}

 The point of the system of modalities in corollary \ref{SystemOfModalities} is that they allow to carry various geometric [[theory]] across different [[models]] of geometry.
 If we formulate traditional [[Cartan geometry]] in $FormalSmooth0Type$ with just these operations, then we may just carry that verbatim to $SuperFormalSmooth0Type$ to get a theory of super-Cartan geometry.
+This we get to below.

 In the same vein, we may increace the $n$ in $SuperFormalSmooth n Type$ to $n \gt 0$ and get [[higher Cartan geometry]].